flipcamp/engagingstudents5/bibliography.md

 Kasinitz, Philip.
 2016. ["*Hamilton*: Diverse America and the Second Generation Advantage."](http://www.brooklyn.cuny.edu/web/academics/centers/hitchcock/publications/amr/v46-1/kasinitz.php) *American Music Review* 46 (1).

+Keller, Hans.
+1994.
+“Functional Analysis no. 9a: Mozart’s Piano Sonata in A Minor, K. 310.”
+In *Essays on Music,* edited by Christopher Wintle, 129–38.
+Cambridge: Cambridge University Press.

+———.
+1994.
+“The Musical Analysis of Music.”
+In *Essays on Music,* edited by Christopher Wintle, 126–28.
+Cambridge: Cambridge University Press.

+———.
+1958.
+“Wordless Functional Analysis no. 1: Mozart, K. 421.” *The Score and I.M.A.
+Magazine* 22: 56–64.

 Kostka, Stefan, Dorothy Payne, and Byron Almen.
 2018. [*Tonal Harmony with an Introduction to Post-Tonal Music.*](http://www.mheducation.com/highered/product/M125944709X.html) Eighth edition.
 New York: McGraw-Hill Education.

+Kozinn, Allan.
+1993. [“Discovered Sonatas May Be Faked Haydn.”](http://www.nytimes.com/1993/12/28/arts/discovered-sonatas-may-be-faked-haydn.html) *The New York Times.*

 Krims, Adam.
 2000. [*Rap Music and the Poetics of Identity.*](https://openlibrary.org/books/OL42732M/Rap_music_and_the_poetics_of_identity) New York: Cambridge University Press.